mustafa1728/Yogasana-Classifier/README.md

 # Yogasana-Classifier

-Official codebase for the paper "A View Independent Classification Framework for Yoga Postures", under review at [ICVGIP 2021](https://iitj.ac.in/icvgip2021/).
+Official codebase for the paper "A View Independent Classification Framework for Yoga Postures".

 ### Installation